Gardening

 Pulling weeds is better for you and the soil.
 The uprooted weed leaves air channels within the soil for a higher drift of oxygen and water.

 ▪ Do put money into a get-up dandelion weed puller.
-There are many versions of this conventional weeding tool, and you can fast remove the dandelions on your lawn and aerate at an equal time.
+There are many versions of this conventional weeding tool, and you can fast remove the dandelions on your lawn and aerate at the same time.
 You understand you need an extra workout.

 ▪ Do mow the garden when the grass blades are 3 inches tall.

-Reach Marianne Binetti via her internet site at binettigarden.Com or write to her at P.O.
+Reach Marianne Binetti via her website at binettigarden.com or write to her at P.O.
 Box 872, Enumclaw, WA 98022.

 Meet Marianne